 Things To Make Life Easier with a Broken Arm

 First and foremost, you need a sling.
-The hospital will send you home with a terrible, itchy-scratcy sling that will make you miserable.
+The hospital will send you home with a terrible, itchy-scratcy sling that will make you miserable, especially when combined with fiberglass casts.
 You also need a pillow for support and elevation.

 - Think Ergo Arm Sling ($18.95) – practical, breathable and adjustable.
 Highly rated on Amazon.

 - Zelen Arm Elevation Pillow Support ($50) – made of soft form, for both left and right arms.
-Great for post surgery recovery.
+Great for post surgery recovery, which you may need depending on the type of fracture you have.

 - Waterproof Arm Cast Cover ($15) – this is a MUST HAVE.
 You’ll need to shower and you can’t get anything wet.
 Megan says this is a far better alternative to the old days when we would wrap a plastic bread bag around a cast and hope it didn’t get wet!

-- Gel ice cold packs ($15) – boring but necessary, especially if you’re out of frozen peas.
+- Gel ice packs ($15) – boring but necessary, especially if you’re out of frozen peas.
+Helps with pain relief!

 Broken Arm Supplies